sgpthomas/rl-final-proj/README.md

 Code for replicating AI Economist results + some tweaks to explore the general setup.

+You need to install ai-economist acording to their [instructions](https://github.com/salesforce/ai-economist).

 ## Files

  - `run.py` starts different trials using parameters specified in a yaml file.
 Calling `./run.py --config <config.yml> --output <experiment name>` will create a directory called `<experiment name>` and start two phase training using Raylib and tensorflow.
 The structure of this was heavily inspired by [training_script.py](https://github.com/salesforce/ai-economist/blob/master/tutorials/rllib/training_script.py).